 Region: Champagne, France | ABV: 12% | Tasting Notes: Honeysuckle, butter, chalk

 On the palate, this leesy Champagne jumps with flavors of ripe peach, chalk, dried citrus, honeysuckle, butter, and cream.
-Light dosage, bright acid, and a rather medium body make this balanced bottle extremely easy to drink.
-This is an accessible luxury in one of its finest forms.
+Light dosage, bright acid, and a rather medium body make the balanced bottle extremely easy to drink.
+It’s accessible luxury at its finest.

 Region: Champagne, France | ABV: 12.5% | Tasting Notes: Tart apples, lemon zest, toasted bread

 A delicious bottle of bubbly is a party in itself, and this crisp, acid-driven Champagne is no exception.
 Made with organic fruit, the wine is laden with flavors of juicy citrus, lemon zest, tart green apples, and toasty bread.
 Sip with all things fried for an out-of-this-world pairing.

 However, we believe that truly great sparkling wines never need a ‘reason’ to be popped.
 “I don’t find bubbles celebratory,” says Coney.
 “I find bubbles are meant to be drunk like a regular still wine.
 At the end of the day, it is still a wine.
 It just happens to have bubbles.
 I drink sparkling wine a few times a week.”